Muennighoff/Muennighoff.github.io/_pages/about.md

   - /about.html
 ---

-I research large language models (LLMs) as a PhD student at [Stanford](https://www.stanford.edu/).
+I research AI/LLMs as a PhD student at [Stanford](https://www.stanford.edu/).
 I did my Bachelor's at [Peking University](https://english.pku.edu.cn/).

 For working/researching together, I recommend contributing to [MTEB](https://github.com/embeddings-benchmark/mteb/issues).
 We're a community building the go-to place for everything embeddings with 200K active monthly users on [our leaderboard](https://huggingface.co/spaces/mteb/leaderboard) & regular publications you can co-author.